Many users reported HP printer issues post Windows 10 upgrade. The printer stops working, encounters an error or behaves in an unexpected manner.

 Set Active Printer as Default

-Go to the Devices and Printers page in the Control Panel and make sure the active printer is set as default.
+Go to the Devices and Printers page in the Control Panel and make sure the current printer is set as default.

 1. Type Devices and Printers in the Search Box of your Taskbar.